 FAVR vehicle requirements

 Under a FAVR vehicle plan, an organization selects a standard vehicle to generate reimbursement rates.
-This vehicle is based on what the employees need to carry out their jobs, not what they actually drive.
+This vehicle is designed to meet the needs of employees in carrying out their jobs, not what they actually drive.

 Basing the rates on a standard business auto keeps the calculations fair.
-Employees may drive their vehicle of choice but it must fit within the age requirements set by the organization.
-The IRS does set a maximum value each year that the vehicle cannot exceed.
+Employees may drive their vehicle of choice, but it must fit within the age requirements set by the organization.
+The IRS sets a maximum value each year that the vehicle cannot exceed.

 [Read more: How Reimbursement Using a Standard Vehicle Works]